gritzko/librdx/RDX.md

 server required, as any two *replicas* can merge their data.
-By installing RDX data types as merge operators in an LSM database (leveldb, RocksDB, pebble, Cassandra, etc) one can effectively have a CRDT database (which [Chotki](./ARCHITECTURE.md) basically is).
+By installing RDX data types as merge operators in an LSM database (leveldb, RocksDB, pebble, Cassandra, etc) one can effectively have a CRDT database (which [Chotki][c] basically is).

-We will implement *unified* CRDTs able to synchronize using operations, full states or deltas.
+RDX employs *unified* CRDTs able to synchronize using operations, full states or deltas.
 Types may imply [causal consistency][x] of updates in matters of performance, but their correctness does not depend on that.
 RDX data types are fully commutative, associative and idempotent.
 Hence, immune to reordering or duplication of updates.

-The default syncing protocol (not described here) generally relies on [version vectors][v].
-Do not confuse that with [vector clocks][r] used by Amazon Dynamo and similar systems.
-While there are strong parallels, inner workings of VV and VC are not identical.

 ##  Data types

-Our objects can have fields of the following CRDT types.
-Each type is named by a letter.

- 1. last-write-wins variables (`I` for int64, `S` for string, `F` is float64, and `R` is [id64](./id.go#12))
- 2. counters, `N` increment-only uint64 and `Z` two-way int64
- 3. maps (M), like key-value maps, where keys and values are `FIRST`
- 4. sets (E), contain arbitrary `FIRST` elements
- 5. arrays (L) of arbitrary `FIRST` elements
- 6. version vectors (V)
- 7. codegen

-The format and the merge rules are as follows.
+RDX has five primitive types (aka `FIRST`):

+ 1. Float: 64 bit IEEE known as `double` in most languages,
+ 2. Integer: `int64_t` little-endian, two's complement,
+ 3. Reference: 128-bit identifier, a Lamport time stamp,
+ 4. String: UTF-8,
+ 5. Term: `true`, `null` or suchlike.

+On top of that, there are four `PLEX` types which allow for arbitrary nesting:

+ 1. x-Ples (tuples, triples, quadruples, etc),
+ 2. Linear collections (i.e. arrays),
+ 3. Eulerian collections (sets, maps), and
+ 4. multipleXed collections (counters, version vectors).

+The primary RDX form is the binary type-length-value (TLV) format explained here.
+For explanatory purposes we will also use the "JSON-ish" [JRDX][j] text format specified elsewhere.

+To specify data types fully, we describe each type's bitwise format, its ordering and merge rules and all the edit operations supported by it.

 ### `FIRST` Float, Integer, Reference, String, Term

-The last-write-wins register is the simplest data type to implement.
-For each LWW field, we only need the latest "winner" op containing the logical timestamp and the value per se.
+The last-write-wins register is the simplest CRDT data type to implement.
+For each LWW field, we only need the latest "winner" value containing the logical timestamp and the value per se.

 A logical timestamp is a pair `{rev, src}` where `rev` is the revision number and `src` is the id of the author.
+Each part is limited to 64 bits (uint64_t, little-endian).
+Another name for this construct is "Lamport timestamp".

-For example, let's see how a bare (no TLV envelope) `I` int64 `-11` would look like, assuming it is the 4th revision of the register autored by replica #5.
-The TLV would look like: `32 08 05 15` (hex) where `0x15` is a [zig-zag][g] encoded and zipped `-11`, while `32 08 05` is a tiny [ToyTLV](../protocol/tlv.go) record for a zipped pair of ints, 4 (signed, zig-zagged, so `08`) and 5 (unsigned, so `05`).
-If we add a ToyTLV envelope, that becomes `69 04 32 08 05 15` (type of record `I`, length 4, then the bare part).
+Now, let's see how a bare (no TLV envelope) `I` int64 -11 would look like, assuming it is the 4th revision of the register authored by replica #5.
+The integer value would look like `15` (hex).
+Here, the number -11 is [zig-zag][g] encoded and reduced (zipped) to its only one meaningful byte, 21 or 0x15.
+The TLV of the timestamp would look like `02 08 05` which is a length-prefixed record containing a zipped pair of ints, 4 (signed, zig-zagged, so `08`) and 5 (unsigned, so `05`).

+The resulting TLV would look like `69 04 02 08 05 15`, where

+ 1. `69` is `i`, the record type Integer (T of TLV),
+ 2. `04` is the length (L of TLV),
+ 3. `02 08 05` is the timestamp, as explained above, and
+ 4. `15` is the value itself.

+TLV records for all five `FIRST` types follow this format.
+What differs is the type byte and value serialization.

-String `S` values are simply UTF-8 strings.
-Int64 `I`, float64 `F` and id64 `R` values get compressed using [`zip_int`](./zipint.go) routines.
+String type is `S`, while values are simply UTF-8 strings.
+Term `T` is also a string except it is restricted to Base64.
+'F' float records compact the value by byte-flipping and zipping it, so round floats like `0.0` or `0.25` take one byte (see `zip_int`/`ZINT` routines).
+`R` reference values are timestamps, so packed as a zip-pair of a signed and unsigned integers.

 Overlong encodings are forbidden both for strings and for zip-ints!

-`T` ops have a timestamp, but no value.
-That is the equivalent of a `nil` or `void` value.
-Those are used as placeholders in various cases.

 The text representation for `FIRST` types is as follows:

- 1. `F` the e-notation, JSON-like
- 2. `I` signed integer notation,
- 3. `R` 5-8-3 hex notation (e.g. `c187-3a62-12`)
- 4. `S` double-quoted JSON-like, e.g. "Sarah O\'Connor"
- 5. `T` null

-Merge rules for LWW are straighforward:

- 1. higher revision wins
- 2. in case of a tie, higher value wins (like bytes.Compare())
- 3. in case of a tie, who cares, but higher replica id wins

-### `NZ` Counters

-`N` are increment-only counters.
-Their TLV state is a sequence of `T` records containing zipped uint64 pairs {val,src}, the counter value and source replica id.
-As the counter is inc-only, we may use the value itself as a revision number.
-The merge operator is per-replica `max`, as later versions are greater.
-The native value is the sum of all replica values (sum of contributions).

-`Z` are two-way counters (inc/dec).
-Their TLV format is a sequence of `I` records each having `{rev,src}` metadata as described in the `FIRST` section.
-One record corresponds to one source, per-source merge rules are same as LWW.
-The native value is the sum of all `I` values.

-### `E` Eulerian

-Generic sets containing any `FIRST` elements.
-The TLV format is a sequence of enveloped FIRST records.
+ 1. `F` the standard e-notation, e.g. `12.34E+5`,
+ 2. `I` signed integer notation, e.g. `-123`,
+ 3. `R` 5-8-3 hex notation, e.g. `c187-3a62-12`,
+ 4. `S` double-quoted JSON-like, e.g. `"Sarah O'Connor"`,
+ 5. `T` unquoted Base64 string `[0-9a-zA-Z_~]`.

+The only operation on a LWW register is to overwrite the value.
+The new value should have a higher revision number.

+The ordering rules are necessary for two reasons.
+First, to order `FIRST` values within a container type, e.g. keys in a map.
+Second, if two competing values have the same revision number, the tie is resolved using the value-order.
+The `FIRST` *value-order* is as follows:

+ 1. for values of differing types, order alphabetically (`F`, `I`, `R`, `S`, `T`),
+ 2. for values of the same type:
+     1. `F` compare values numerically,
+     2. `I` also numerically,
+     3. `R` order by the value, then by the author,
+     4. `S` alphanumeric, as in `strcmp(3)`,
+     5. `T` alphanumeric.

+Merge rules for LWW are straightforward:

+ 1. higher revision wins (*revision-order*),
+ 2. in case of a tie, use the *value-order* (higher wins),
+ 3. in case of a tie, use the *author-order* (higher replica id wins),
+ 4. in case of a tie, we look at the same value on both sides.

+ This cascade of tie resolution we call the *LWW-order*.

+### `PLEX` x-Ples, Linear, Eulerian and multipleXed collections

+Collection types allow for arbitrary nesting and bundling of `FIRST` values and other collections.

+#### Ples

+*x-Ples* are short fixed-order collections: tuples, triples, quadruples, and so on.
+Those can look like `1:2`, a tuple of integers.
+The corresponding TLV coding is `70 09 00 69 02 00 02 69 02 00 04` assuming zero
+timestamps on the tuple and each of the integers.
+A triple of stings would look like `"Alice":"Bob":"Carol"` in J-RDX.
+In TLV, that would be `70 16 73 06 00 41 6c 69 63 65 73 04 00 42 6f 62 ...`.
+Again, all timestamps are zero.

+The only way to edit a tuple is to replace an element.
+The types may not match, e.g. we can replace `I` with `S`.
+The new version should have a higher revision number.

+Merge rules for a tuple are simple as each element has a fixed spot.
+We compare two versions of a tuple element by element.
+For each spot, we do an LWW comparison to determine the winner.
+The result is the merged tuple.

+Note that for `FIRST` types we compare two versions to pick the winner, while for `PLEX` types we recur into the collection to merge it.

+When we value-compare two tuples, the value order is defined by their first elements only.
+That way, the first element serves as a *key* for the tuple, e.g.
+`{fist_name:"Sarah", last_name:"Connor"}` is correct.
+The order of `P` tuples in a `E` set is defined by their first element, a `T` key.

+#### Linear

+*Linear* collections are essentially arrays.
+As with x-ples, the relative order of elements gets preserved on copy, conversion or merge.
+But differently from x-ples, arrays can have elements inserted or removed.
+We can edit `[1, 3, 4, 5]` to become `[1, 2, 3, 4]`.
+So the order is preserved, but not fixed.

+The TLV format is a `L` record containing a sequence of `FIRST` or `PLEX` records.
+The order of the sequence is a *weave*, i.e. ops go in the same order as they appear(ed) in the resulting array.
+Deleted ops change to tombstones, as their id flips to negative.

+The underlying CRDT algorithm is the Causal Tree.
+It is also known as Replicated Growable Array and under other names.
+That means, each edit mentions explicitly the id of the location it applies to.
+The merging procedure follows the tree-traversal logic.
+Any change to an array must have a form of *subtrees*, each one arranged in the same weave order, each one prepended with a `T` op specifying its attachment point in the edited tree.
+The particulars of this algorithm are described separately.

+#### Eulerian

+*Eulerian* collections are sets, maps and suchlike.
+The order of their elements is not preserved.
+Simply put, they always go sorted: `{"A", "B", "C"}`.
+Set elements can be inserted, removed or replaced.

 It can contain records with negative revision numbers.
-Those are tombstones (deleted entries).
+Those are tombstones (deleted
+entries).
 For example, `I{4,5}-11` from the `FIRST` example would go as `69 04 32 08 05 15`.
-Then, if replica #3 would want to remove that entry, it will issue a tombstone op `I{-5,3}-11` or `69 04 32 09 03 15`.
+Then, if replica #3 would want
+to remove that entry, it will issue a tombstone op `I{-5,3}-11` or `69 04 32 09 03 15`.
 Here, the version number changes from `08` to `09` or 4 to -5, the author changes to 3.

-Within a set, the ops are sorted in the *value order*.
-Namely, if the type differs, they go in the alphabetical order (`F`, `I`, `R`, `S`, `T`).
-If the type is the same, they go in the ascending order, as per `strcmp` or `bytes.Compare`.
-That way, merging multiple versions of a set only requires one parallel pass of those, no additional allocation or sorting, very much like [mergesort][m] works.

-The text representation of a set is like `{1,2,3}` where `1,2,3` are `FIRST` elements of the set.

-### `M` Mapping

-Generic maps, mapping any `FIRST` value to any other `FIRST` value.
-The TLV format is a sequence of enveloped key-value op pairs.
-Any update should also contain the affected key-value pairs.
-Deleted entries might have `T` values (the key is present, the value is null) or the key might have a negative revision (no such key present).

-Pairs are sorted in the value-order of their keys.
-When merging two pairs having an identical value of their keys, both the key and the value ops are merged according to the LWW rules.
-As with `E` sets, this only requires one parallel pass of the versions.

-The text representation for a map is like `{4:null, "key":"value"}`
+Merging two versions of a set only requires one parallel pass of those.
+That is very similar to a merge sort algorithm.
+At each step, if the value-order of elements is the same (equal), the merge algorithm recurs into the element.
+If elements differ, the lesser one is included into the resulting collection.

+#### multipleXed

+*Multiplexed* collections are version vectors or counters.
+In such a collection, each author's contribution is kept separately.
+There is at most one contribution from each author: `(40@a1ec-3, 20@b0b-1)`.
+Those can be added or updated.

+The TLV representation is an `X` record containing `FIRST` and/or `PLEX` element records.

 ### `L` Linear

 Generic arrays store any `FIRST` elements.
 Internally, `L` are Causal Trees (also known as Replicated Growable Arrays, RGAs).
 The TLV format is a sequence of enveloped FIRST ops.
-The order of the sequence is a *weave*, i.e. ops go in the same order as they appear(ed) in the resulting array.
-Deleted ops change to tombstones, same as E.

-The merging procedure follows the tree-traversal logic.
-Any change to an array must have a form of *subtrees*, each one arranged in the same weave order, each one prepended with a `T` op specifying its attachment point in the edited tree.

 Deletions look like `T` ops with negative revision numbers.
 As an example, suppose we have an array authored by #3 `I{1,3}1